 There's currently no cure for CJD, so treatment aims to relieve symptoms and make the affected person feel as comfortable as possible.

-This can include using medication such as antidepressants to help with anxiety and depression, and painkillers to relieve pain.
 Some people will need nursing care and assistance with feeding.

 Read more about treating Creutzfeldt-Jakob disease.